About the Site, and Frequently Asked Questions (FAQ)

 Anybody Else

-of the Safeguarding Leads menu, you will be able to view a basic report of their training records (showing their name, e-mail address and expiry dates for any courses they have completed).
+If another user has allowed it (as described above) then, under the Local Training Records option of the Records menu, you will be able to view a basic report of their training records (showing their name, e-mail address and expiry dates for any courses they have completed).

 Other Frequently Asked Questions